Aida-Zborovska/js-practice/module-advent.md

 → return 'success'.
 If the reindeer doesn’t pick anything up and doesn’t crash → return 'fail'.
 Important: Keep in mind that in the board the first and last lines are blank and must be discarded.

+## Challenge 10: Depth of Christmas Magic

+At the North Pole, Santa Claus is reviewing the magical letters 📩✨ he receives from children all over the world.
+These letters use an ancient Christmas language in which the brackets [ and ] represent the intensity of the wish.

+The deeper the nesting of the brackets, the stronger the wish.
+Your mission is to find out the maximum depth at which the [] are nested.

+But be careful!
+Some letters may be poorly written.
+If the brackets are not properly balanced (if one closes before it opens, there are extra closing brackets, or closing brackets are missing), the letter is invalid and you must return -1.